 Jumping from salamanders to worms, Harvard assistant professor Mansi Srivastava also holds out hope that human regeneration might be possible.
 Srivastava, who specializes in organismic and evolutionary biology and led the study on three-banded panther worm, said the pace of biomedical research could lead to human limb regrowth in only 10 years.

 “It’s a very natural question to look at the natural world and think, if a gecko can do this, why can’t I?”
-Srivastava told The Times.
+Srivastava told The New York Times.
 “There are many species that can regenerate, and others that can’t, but it turns out if you compare genomes across all animals, most of the genes that we have are also in the three-banded panther worm … so we think that some of these answers are probably not going to come from whether or not certain genes are present, but from how they are wired or networked together.”